-Lazy Days is considered one of the best restaurants in the Keys – especially for fresh fish.
+Considered one of the best restaurants in the Keys, Lazy Days is known especially for fresh fish.
 This Islamorada oceanfront restaurant specializes in cooking your “catch of the day” if you have been out fishing or diving for lobster.
-The key lime pies are all made on the property, serving a huge slice with graham cracker crust topped with creamy, sweet, filling and medium tartness.
+The key lime pies are all made on the property, serving a huge slice with graham cracker crust topped with creamy, sweet, filling, and medium tartness.
 It makes an ideal dessert after fresh seafood.

 Mangrove Mamas, MM 20